templ-fun/evm-protocol/README.md

 - Governance is member‑only: propose, vote, and execute actions to change parameters, move treasury, update curves/metadata, or call arbitrary external contracts.
 - Council mode (default for new templs deployed via `TemplFactory`) narrows voting power to a curated council while still letting any member open proposals.
 The priest gets a single bootstrap seat to add the first councillor, and thereafter council composition changes only via governance.
 Council mode cannot be active while dictatorship is enabled; templs must return to member voting (or never enable dictatorship) before re-entering council mode.
 - The YES vote threshold (bps of votes cast) is configurable per templ (default 5,000 bps for a simple majority) and can be changed via governance alongside quorum/post‑quorum windows.
-- Instant quorum (bps of eligible voters, default 10,000 bps) lets proposals bypass the post‑quorum execution delay when a higher approval ratio is satisfied.
+- Instant quorum (bps of eligible voters, default 10,000 bps) lets proposals bypass the post‑quorum execution delay when a higher approval ratio—never lower than the normal quorum threshold—is satisfied.
 - Optional dictatorship lets a designated “priest” directly execute DAO‑only actions when enabled; otherwise all such actions flow through governance.
 Dictatorship and council governance are mutually exclusive.
 - Pricing curves define how the entry fee evolves with membership growth (static, linear, exponential segments; see `CurveConfig` in `TemplCurve`).
 - Everything is modular: `TEMPL` is a router that delegatecalls membership, treasury, and governance modules over a shared storage layout, keeping concerns clean.